ashhraaffff/dicegames-app/README.md

         }
 8. **Bug Fixes and Improvements**:
     - Fixed a toast message to correctly announce the game results.
-    - Persisted dice values and ensured consistent behavior when switching between different fragments and orientations,and loading an initial dice value of 5 (0 being the default before).
+    - Persisted dice values and ensured consistent behavior when switching between different fragments and orientations, and loading an initial die value for all dice.

 9. **Accessibility and Espresso Tests**:
     - Added **Espresso tests** to verify accessibility compliance and interaction with UI elements, ensuring the app is accessible to all users.